Heroes in oriented complete multipartite graphs: Digraphs that are not heroes in

 \begin{lemma} If $T$ is a tournament contained in $D_s$, then $T$ has a feedback arc set formed by disjoint union of directed paths. \end{lemma}

 \begin{proof} Let $T$ be a subgraph of $D_s$ inducing a tournament.
-Then each vertex of $T$ belongs to a distinct $V_i$ and thus, by Remark~\ref{rmk:Ds}, the forward arcs of $D_s$ that are in $T$ induce a disjoint union of directed paths (i.e. every vertex have in- and out-degree at most $1$) and clearly form a feedback arc set of $T$. \end{proof}
+Then each vertex of $T$ belongs to a distinct $V_i$ and thus, by Remark~\ref{rmk:Ds}, the forward arcs of $D_s$ that are in $T$ induce a disjoint union of directed paths and clearly form a feedback arc set of $T$. \end{proof}

 \begin{lemma} For every $s \geq 1$, $D_s$ does not contain $\Delta(1, 2, C_3)$ nor $\Delta(1, 2, 3)$. \end{lemma}

 \begin{proof} Observe that the two digraphs $\Delta(1, 2, C_3)$ and $\Delta(1, 2, 3)$ only differ on the orientation of one arc: reversing an arc of the copy of $C_3$ in $\Delta(1,2, C_3)$ leads to $\Delta(1,2, 3)$ and reversing an arc of the copy of $TT_3$ in $\Delta(1,2,3)$ leads to $\Delta(1,2, C_3)$.
 Our argument does not make any use of the orientations between the vertices inside this oriented $K_3$.
 Let $H$ be one of $\Delta(1, 2, C_3)$ or $\Delta(1, 2, 2)$, and let $x$ be the vertex in the copy of $K_1$, and $y_1$ and $y_2$ the vertices in the copy of $TT_2$.
 See Figure~\ref{fig:123}.